toledy/spotify/baseline_models.md

 ![png](baseline_models_files/baseline_models_45_1.png)

-### Part (h) Lasso and Ridge
+### Lasso and Ridge

 Lasso and Ridge regularizations are also methods to penalize overly complex models.
-To penalize coefficients that have large magnitudes, Lasso and ridge include the magnitude of the cofficients in the loss functions.
+To penalize coefficients that have large magnitudes, Lasso and ridge include the magnitude of the coefficients in the loss functions.
 Specifically, Lasso minimizes the following function:

 $$\sum_{i=1}^n (Y_i-\sum_{j=1}^p X_{ij}\beta_j)^2 + \lambda \sum_{j=1}^p |\beta_j|$$